Every new year brings a new level of hope, excitement and expectations.

 With seemingly an abundance of opportunities or invitations coming your way, becoming good at saying no is going to be critical to your success.
-If you’re not careful about what you are saying yes to, your could seriously over-burden yourself and lose integrity with yourself and others.
+If you’re not careful about what you are saying yes to, you can seriously over-burden yourself and lose integrity with yourself and others.

 Here are three reasons why you need to get good at saying no.